 How to get to Olomouc

-Are you inspired to travel to Olomouc?
+Did we inspired you to travel to Olomouc?
 So it’s time to book your tickets and visit this hidden gem in the Czech Republic.
 Traveling to Olomouc is easy, the city is well connected by buses, trains and flights.

 If you are flying from another European destination or the Middle East you might land at Brno airport or Ostrava airport, both of them are close to Olomouc [70 km and 80 km respectively].
 Intercontinental flights are most likely to arrive at Prague airport.
 Use Skyscanner or Kiwi.com to search for the best flight to the Czech Republic.